AntoCuc/Publo/README.md

 3. Place the newly created template in the `publo-projects/templates` directory
 4. Select it from the drop-down to use it for preview and export

-Full documentation can be found on the [thymeleaf official docs][thymeleafdocs].
+Full documentation can be found on the [thymeleaf official documentation][thymeleafdocs].

 ### A note on page metadata ###

 Markdown is a syntax that focuses primarily on the main content of the page.
 Hence, the use of the `main` attribute for template rendering.
-However, webpages, for a range of reasons, may contain useful metadata.
+However, webpages, for a range of reasons, may contain useful metadata (titles, descriptions, author tags ...).
 Publo uses YAML front matter for the definition of such metadata.
 Below an example of the syntax for front matter: